 - Free listing on the Klose Training online Therapist Directory (Great for referrals!)

-- One full year of complimentary access to the lectures, videos, and quizzes of our online Home Study Module following your class (a GREAT resource to prepare for the LANA exam!)
+- One full year of complimentary access to the lectures, videos, and quizzes of our online Home Study Module following your class.

 - And more…